Randomized spectral co-clustering for large-scale directed networks: Theoretical analysis

 \end{theorem}

-The quantities $\kappa_k^y$ and $\kappa_k^z$ can be thought of as the node heterogeneities with respect to sending and receiving edges in each cluster $k$, respectively.
-It can be shown that $\kappa_k^y\geq 1$ and the equality holds if the propensity of each node to send edges in row cluster $k$ is homogeneous.
-Similarly, $\kappa_k^z\geq \|(\tilde{B}_{\ast k})^\intercal \bar{\Sigma}^{-1}\|_2^{-2}$ and the equality holds if the propensity of each node to receive edges in column cluster $k$ is homogeneous.
-The quantity $\eta(P)$ represents the minimum non-zero angles among the rows of the population singular vectors $\bar{V}$ (see the result (2) of Lemma \ref{lemma2}), in the sense of cosine. (\ref{4.13}) and (\ref{4.15}) provide upper bounds for the proportion of the misclustered nodes in the estimated row clusters and column clusters, respectively.
-It can be seen that a larger sum of node degree heterogeneity (normalized by the number of nodes $n_k^y$ and $n_k^z$) may lead to poorer misclustering performance.
-And different from the row clusters, the performance of the estimated column clusters also depend on $\eta(P)$.
-As expected, the larger the angle between the rows of population singular vectors $\bar{V}$, the easier the clustering procedure is. (\ref{4.14}) and (\ref{4.16}) indicate that nodes lying in $T^y$ and $T^z$ are correctly clustered into the underlying row clusters and column clusters up to the permutation. (\ref{C6}) and (\ref{C7}) are conditions which ensure that each true cluster has nodes that are correctly clustered.
-In addition, $k$-median is used technically in DC-ScBMs which facilitates the controlling of zero rows in the sample version singular vectors.
+The quantity $\kappa_y$ ($\kappa_z$) can be thought of as the maximum node heterogeneity in sending (receiving) edges across all row (column) clusters, respectively.
+The quantity $\eta(P)$ indicates the minimum non-zero angles among the rows of the population singular vectors $\bar{V}$ (see (2) of Lemma \ref{lemma3}), valued by cosine. (\ref{3.12}) and (\ref{3.13}) provide upper bounds for the proportion of the misclustered nodes with respect to row and column clusters, respectively.
+It can be seen that larger node degree heterogeneity may lead to poorer clustering performance.
+And different from the row clusters, the performance of the estimated column clusters additionally depend on $\eta(P)$.
+As expected, smaller $\eta(P)$ indicates better clustering performance. (\ref{3.12}) and (\ref{3.14}) indicate that nodes lying in $T^y$ and $T^z$ are correctly clustered into the underlying row clusters and column clusters up to some permutations. (\ref{C9}) and (\ref{C10}) are conditions ensuring that each true cluster has nodes that are correctly clustered.